Samskruthi03/DrowsinessDetection_OpenCV/README.md

 - Personal Safety: Individual use for long-distance driving
 - Research Applications: Academic studies on driver behavior

-## Performance

-- **High Accuracy**: Achieved advanced precision in drowsiness detection
-- **Real-time Processing**: Efficient frame-by-frame analysis
-- **Low Latency**: Quick response time for immediate alerts

-##  Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author

 **Samskruthi Joshi**